The four quadrants of success or time management are a helpful way to think about your practice.

 Four Quadrants of Success

-In this episode John Stephenson of Best Practice will focus on why you need to focus on quadrant A and B for your practice.
+In this episode John Peterson of Best Practice will focus on why you need to focus on quadrant A and B for your practice.

 In the international best-selling book called ‘The Seven Habits of Highly Effective People’, Dr Stephen Covey writes about his insights studying highly successful business leaders and entrepreneurs.

 What Stephen found was an uncanny ability of successful people to demonstrate outstanding time management skills and an ability to prioritise their work and life tasks based on importance.
 And his theory of the four quadrants of success and time management was born.

 Quadrant A – Important and Urgent (the Cheese Wheel)

 This is the quadrant where most of us spend most of their time.
 There are hundreds of ways to make money and there are hundreds of ways to ‘stay on the cheese wheel’.

 Most businesses rely heavily on the business owner to ‘get things done’.
 The less systemised the business is, the less skilled and trained employees are, the more reliant the business will be on the owner himself.
 So the business owner is forced to stay in Quadrant A.